 In this article

-- Make sure you are licensed to use the Pipe17 Shopify connector.
+- You should already be signed up to a Pipe17 plan or trial so that you can add a new sales channel to your account.
 If you're not certain, reach out to our sales team to ensure you are ready to begin setup.

 - Before adding the integration, turn off pop-up blockers in your browser so that Pipe17 can open a new window or tab in your browser for your Shopify login.

 - Be sure that you have Shopify permissions to Manage and Install apps.
 This can be added by your account administrator/owner by going to Settings > Users & Permissions in Shopify.

 - This setup guide will instruct you how to pull your new Shopify orders into Pipe17, so they can be sent to a 3PL.
 Before following these steps, you should ensure you are ready to begin importing and routing orders via Pipe17.
 If you had a previous fulfillment service or other fulfillment processing occurring directly in Shopify, make sure it is turned off otherwise you may be at risk of double-fulfilling orders.

 New Pipe17 account

 If you are setting up your Pipe17 account for the first time, you will be presented with the general onboarding wizard for your account after signing up.